neaorin/BotFrameworkDemo/README.md

 A demo of using [Microsoft Bot Framework](https://dev.botframework.com/) and [Language Understanding Intelligent Service](http://luis.ai) (LUIS) to produce an intelligent bot.

-This bot allows users to find sessions that of interest to them at [Codecamp Romania](http://www.codecamp.ro) events.
+This bot allows users to find sessions that are of interest to them at [Codecamp Romania](http://www.codecamp.ro) events.

 ![](images/skype.png)